 Every time you open the door to the grill or smoker to check the temperature, you’re releasing that hard-found heat and smoke.
 Doing this over and over again makes cooking take longer!

-That’s why we recommend using an internal wired or wireless thermometer that can give you constant readings of the internal temperature of the meat.
+That’s why we recommend using an internal wired or wireless thermometer or digital meat thermometer that can give you constant readings of the internal temperature of the meat.

 Not only that, but many of these also give you the ambient temperature of the grill itself so you know when you need to adjust!